 A negative statement must be made if there are no loans or procurement with such parties.

-7.17 Any amendments to the policy dealing with the disclosure and treatment of loans and procurement with related parties and prescribed officers must be announced immediately.
+7.17 Any amendments to the policy dealing with the disclosure and treatment of loans and procurement with related parties, domestic prominent influential persons and prescribed officers must be announced immediately.
 Any instances of deviations from the policy must be announced on SENS immediately together with reasons for the deviation.

 Appendix 1 to Section 7